ibm-cloud-docs/instructlab/model-train.md

 Complete the following steps to train your model on generated data, then test the model to verify the results.

+Configuration information or files cannot be passed to the model for fine tuning.
+{: note}

 ## Prerequisites
 {: #model-train-pre}